Best Things to Do in Victoria, Canada

 Fisherman’s Wharf Park

-Located around the corner from the Inner Harbour, Fisherman’s Wharf Park is one of the most interesting corners of Victoria.
+Located around the corner from the Inner Harbour, Fisherman’s Wharf Park is one of Victoria’s most interesting corners.
 The seaside park is chock-loaded with small shops, food kiosks, and even a few friendly resident seals to snag a photo with.

 Fisherman's Wharf